 - Teen girls and women of childbearing age because of their periods

 - People with kidney failure

-- People who have had gastric-bypass surgery (because of reduced absorption of iron)
+- People who have had gastric-bypass surgery because they absorb less iron

 What are the symptoms of iron-deficiency anemia?